Hamburger

 In Ukraine, copyright protection is granted to original works of authorship fixed in any objective form.
 Copyright arises from the moment of creation of work and does not require registration or fulfillment of any other formalities to enjoy protection.
 Registration of copyright is possible in Ukraine on a voluntary basis and does not affect the validity of rights.
 Copyright protection is granted to both published and unpublished works, complete and incomplete, irrespective of their designation, genre, volume or way of expression.
 In addition, a part of a work that may be used independently, including its original name and original character in a work, if it is used separately from the work as part of which it was created, is treated as a work that can enjoy copyright protection.

 Copyright owners have an exclusive right to reproduce, distribute, publicly perform and publicly display their works of authorship.
 In addition, copyright owners have moral rights, such as the right to claim authorship by way of indicating the author's name on the work and the right to prohibit mentioning their name during any display of work or to choose pseudonym, the right to protect integrity of their work, the right to title work or leave it untitled, as well as the right to determine on dedication of work to person(s), event or date.
-Moral rights cannot be assigned or transferred to third parties.
+Moral rights cannot be assigned or transferred to 3rd parties.

 United Arab Emirates